Traveling to Italy during Covid-19: What you need to know before you go - KION546

 What can visitors expect

-Until January 15, non-essential travel between towns and regions is not allowed.
-It is likely this will be extended until January 31.
+Non-essential travel between towns and regions is not allowed.
+This was a rule brought in for the holiday period, but has been extended, likely until January 31.

 Italy’s state of emergency has delegated power to individual regions, so it depends where you are.
 But across the country, masks must be worn at all times in public, even outside.